Chem CH 17

 Make your own deck.

-Snap a photo of your notes — StudyLess generates flashcards in seconds, then schedules every review backward from your exam date.
+Snap a photo of your notes and StudyLess generates flashcards in seconds, then schedules every review backward from your exam date.